Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: Labeling trick for multi-node representation learning

 \begin{theorem} Given a node-most-expressive \text{\normalfont GNN} and an injective set aggregation function \text{\normalfont AGG}, for any $S,\tA, S',\tA'$, $\text{\normalfont GNN}(S,\tA^{(S)}) = \text{\normalfont GNN}(S',\tA'^{(S')}) \Leftrightarrow (S,\tA) \!\simeq\!
 (S',\tA') \nonumber$, where $\text{\normalfont GNN}(S,\tA^{(S)}) := \text{\normalfont AGG}(\{\text{\normalfont GNN}(i,\tA^{(S)}) | i\in S\})$. \end{theorem}

 We include all proofs in the appendix.
 Theorem~\ref{labeltrickthm} implies that $\text{\normalfont AGG}(\{\text{\normalfont GNN}(i,\tA^{(S)}) | i\in S\})$ is a structural representation for $(S,\tA)$.
-Remember that directly aggregating structural node representations learned from the original graph $\tA$ does not lead to structural link representations.
-Theorem~\ref{labeltrickthm} shows that aggregating over the structural node representations learned from the \textbf{labeled graph} $\tA^{(S)}$, somewhat surprisingly, results in a structural representation for $S$.
+Remember that directly aggregating the structural node representations learned from the original graph $\tA$ does not lead to structural representations of node sets (Section~\ref{gae_limitation}).
+Theorem~\ref{labeltrickthm} shows that aggregating the structural node representations learned from the \textbf{labeled} graph $\tA^{(S)}$, somewhat surprisingly, results in a structural representation for $(S,\tA)$.

-The significance of Theorem~\ref{labeltrickthm} is that it closes the gap between GNN's node representation nature and link prediction's link representation requirement, which solves the open question raised in \citep{Srinivasan2020On}: \textit{are structural node representations in general--and GNNs in particular--fundamentally incapable of performing link (dyadic) and multi-ary (polyadic) prediction tasks?} With Theorem~\ref{labeltrickthm}, \textbf{we argue the answer is no}.
-Although GNNs alone can at most learn structural node representations, combining with a labeling trick allows GNNs to learn structural link representations too.
+The significance of Theorem~\ref{labeltrickthm} is that it closes the gap between GNN's single-node representation nature and node set prediction problems' multi-node representation requirement.
+It demonstrates that GNNs are able to learn most expressive structural representations of node sets, thus are suitable for joint prediction tasks over node sets too.
+This answers the open question raised in \citep{Srinivasan2020On} questioning GNNs' link prediction ability: \textit{are structural node representations in general--and GNNs in particular--fundamentally incapable of performing link (dyadic) and multi-ary (polyadic) prediction tasks?} With Theorem~\ref{labeltrickthm}, we argue the answer is no. Although GNNs alone have severe limitations for learning joint representations of multiple nodes, GNNs + labeling trick can learn structural representations of node sets too by aggregating structural node representations obtained in the labeled graph.

-\textbf{Remark 1}~~Theorem~\ref{labeltrickthm} has assumed a node-most-expressive GNN.
-What if we only have a normal GNN?
-In this case, labeling trick can still help a GNN discriminate \textit{almost all} non-isomorphic links (while preserving the ability to map isomorphic links to the same representation).
-This is because with labeling trick, previously isomorphic nodes, such as $v_2$ and $v_3$ in Figure~\ref{node_iso}, become non-isomorphic in the labeled graphs in Figure~\ref{link_iso}.
-As long as a GNN can discriminate the non-isomorphic nodes $v_2$ and $v_3$, we can discriminate link $(v_1,v_2)$ and link $(v_1,v_3)$.
-This is feasible with a 1-WL-GNN in most cases, as 1-WL can discriminate almost all non-isomorphic nodes~\citep{babai1979canonical}.
-In fact, $v_2$ and $v_3$'s representations in Figure~\ref{link_iso} left and right become different only after two message passing steps.

-To strengthen our argument, and also as a companion to Theorem~\ref{labeltrickthm}, we give the following theorem, which demonstrates labeling trick's power for practical 1-WL-GNNs.
+Theorem~\ref{labeltrickthm} assumes a node-most-expressive GNN.
+To augment Theorem~\ref{labeltrickthm}, we give the following theorem, which demonstrates labeling trick's power for 1-WL-GNNs.